Book Your Hopscotch Tour Now!

 Day 5: The Way of the Sea

-In the morning we will walk the Quay to explore the old fishing village of Footdee, (“Fittie”) at the east end of the harbour.
-On the way back to the city centre we will tour and have lunch at the Brewdog Brewery, the most acclaimed of all the Scottish craft breweries.
-After lunch we board our coach for a visit to the amazing Dunnotar Castle, perched on the cliff, near the lovely seaside village of Stonehaven.
-When we arrive in Stonehaven we visit 6 Degrees North, a brewery that prides itself on its Scottish take on Belgian-style beer.
-Following our visit here, we return for a free evening and a second night in our hotel in Aberdeen.
+Today we switch things up a little.
+Trading the remote distillery locations for a day in the city, we embark on a guided tour of Old Town Aberdeen, the old fishing village of Footdee (“Fittie”) at the east end of the harbour, and a walk through the city centre.
+We will have lunch at Aberdeen’s own Brewdog Brewery, the most acclaimed of all the Scottish craft breweries.
+After lunch guests will have the choice of a free afternoon or a visit to the amazing Dunnotar Castle, perched on the cliff, near the lovely seaside village of Stonehaven.
+Following our visit to the castle, we return for a free evening and a second night in our Aberdeen hotel.

 Meals provided: Breakfast, Lunch

-This day begins with the group heading south through the beautiful but rugged Cairngorms National Park.
+This relaxed day begins with the group heading south through the beautiful but rugged Cairngorms National Park.
 Our first visit of the day is to Blair Castle, home of the only private army in Europe, the Atholl Highlanders.
-Following lunch at Blair Castle, we drive to our afternoon appointment at Edradour, a fine example of craft distilling – it’s Scotland’s smallest distillery.
-After a grand afternoon sipping Edradour’s whisky we will check in at our hotel in Pitlochry, the heart of small town Scotland.
-Guests can either explore this quaint village on their own, or join us at Pitlochry’s tiny Moulin Brewery for a tasting before our group dinner at Pitlochry’s highly rated steakhouse that specializes in generous portions of its local Angus beef.
+Following our visit, we head to lunch & local beer at Pitlochry’s tiny Moulin brewery.
+From here, we drive to our afternoon appointment at nearby Blair Athol Distillery.
+After a grand afternoon sipping Blair Athol’s whisky we will check in at our hotel in Pitlochry, the heart of small-town Scotland.
+Guests can either explore this quaint village on their own or relax at the hotel before our group dinner at a restaurant specializing in local cuisine.

 Meals provided: Breakfast, Dinner